Fanarosss/Betting-Platform/README.md

 # Betting-Platform

-Worked in a team of 2 to implement a virtual platform, where you can
+Worked in a team of 2 to implement a virtual platform, where you can:

   #### As a user: